Home » Blog » SharePoint » Move SharePoint List from One Site to Another – Top 7 Transformative Solutions!

 Step-1.
 Save Template

-• Login to your SharePoint account & Navigate to List Settings pane.
+• Login to your SharePoint account & Navigate to the List Settings pane.

 • Now from here, Go to the Permissions & Management section.